Skip to main content

 3.3.1

-The provider implements a system for communicating structured information about older people and their care and services that ensures critical information is effectively communicated in a timely way to workers, family, carers and health professionals involved in the older person’s care.
+The provider implements a system for communicating structured information about individuals and their funded aged care services that ensures critical information is effectively communicated in a timely way to aged care workers, supporters of the individual, other persons supporting the individuals and health professionals involved in the individual’s care.

 Label